How to beat the heat while cycling?23 May. 2018

 2. Cool down your eyes

 A lot of heat can be taken up through your eyes.
-Protect them just by wearing a decent pair of sports glasses when cycling.
+Protect them just by wearing a decent pair of cycling glasses when cycling.
 It keeps your eyes cooler and gives you a clear view on the road at any time.
-Another benefit of sports glasses is protection from dust, grit and flying insects getting into your eyes.
+Another benefit of cycling glasses is protection from dust, grit, and flying insects getting into your eyes.

 3. Dress for the heat

 We mean this one literally.
 Wear light-colored, thin, and breathable clothes.
 Make sure your arms (and possibly also your shoulders) are naked.
 The arteries in your armpits transport cool blood to the rest of your body, this makes it important to keep those parts cool.

 When choosing a good jersey, choose one with a zipper that gives you the opportunity to enjoy the wind on your way.
 The color white is most efficient for cooling because it reflects the sun.
 Avoid unvented helmets because in these weather conditions the aerodynamic benefit will be small.

 An often underestimated fact, despite we all know it.
 A lot of cyclists only sense real thirst after their ride and that is too late.
 You gamble with dehydration and risk a fall caused by dizziness.
 You don’t need to make things complicated, ensure you take a good sip from your bottle every 10 to 15 minutes and you stay hydrated.

 Always take two bottles with you on a ride.
 Make sure your second water bottle is extra cool by putting it in the fridge the night before your ride.
 Don’t fill the bottle fully before freezing though as the contents will expand, fill it only three-quarters.
 Wrap your bottle in aluminum foil to save the low temperature.
 Or buy a bottle like our ThermoTank, which keeps your drink cool twice as long as a normal bottle.
 By the time you come to drink it, it has thawed but will still be cool.
 You can drink it and cool your hands and wrists with it.